krakentom/GarminSpotifyRemoteController/README.md

 6. Press CTRL + SHIFT + P and type "Monkey C: Generate a Developer Key"

-7. Press CTRL + SHIFT + P and run command Monkey C: Build for Device
+7. Press CTRL + SHIFT + P and run the command Monkey C: Build for Device

 8. Connect your garmin to computer using USB.